 Go Island Hopping

 It would be a disappointment to visit Croatia and not go island hopping.
 Croatia has over 1,000 islands.
 Did you know the islands of Croatia have been the backdrop for several movies and shows such as Game of Thrones, James Bond, and Star Wars?
 Plan to spend at least a couple of days on one of the islands to immerse yourself in the Croatian culture truly.
 Brac, Hvar, Krk, Cres, and Loinj are the most popular islands.
-I’d recommend booking a tourOpens in a new tab. and discovering lesser-known islands like Silba, Vis, and Lastovo.
+I’d recommend booking a tour and discovering lesser-known islands like Silba, Vis, and Lastovo.
 The boats between most islands cost less than 30 HRK($4.32).

 Visit St. James’ Cathedral